avinash768/NewasApp/README.md

-# NewasApp
+# NewsApp
-NewasApp using reactjs and bootstrap html ,css
+NewsApp using reactjs and bootstrap HTML ,CSS